Jenscc/bccrypto-csharp-1.8.10/README.md

-I edit some options of this project to debug the source code of BC on my VS2019.
+I have edited some options of this project to debug the source code of BC on my VS2019.
 You can write your test in *crypto-test/CryptoTest.cs*.

 # The Bouncy Castle Crypto Package For C Sharp